The Good Shepherd

 John 10:12

-He alone is the one who takes care of His sheep.
-Before the Lord departed from the earth to His throne, He said that He would not leave us alone, but would send the Comforter, the Holy Spirit, who would be with us at all times.
-This shows us that the care of the Good Shepherd did not end with His ascension; it continues through the presence and work of the Holy Spirit in our lives.
+He alone is the One who takes care of His sheep.
+Before the Lord departed from the earth to His throne, He said that He would not leave us alone.
+He promised the Comforter, the Holy Spirit, who would be with His people.
+This shows us that the care of the Good Shepherd did not end with His ascension.
+It continues through the presence and work of the Holy Spirit in the lives of believers.

 The hireling fleeth, because he is an hireling, and careth not for the sheep.